 Academic Advising (Coaching): Valley College monitors each student's cumulative GPA (cGPA) after each course.
 Valley College strives to contact students if their cGPA drops below 2.0 prior to the student's SAP evaluation point.

 The purpose of these points of contact is to help the student refocus their attention on his/her academic goals and/or to determine if additional academic advising/coaching is needed.

-Academic Warning: The purpose of Academic Warning is to inform the student of Valley College's Consecutive Failed Courses policy and Two Failed NUR class policy.
+Academic Warning: The purpose of Academic Warning is to inform the student about Valley College's Consecutive Failed Courses policy and Two Failed NUR class policy.
+These code of conduct violations are not subject to the appeals process, but if a student is administratively removed from the program due to too many failed courses, he or she may reapply to the program after 181 days from their last day of attendance.